 The BRID is administered by an elected Board of Directors and their staff.

-The concept for what was to eventually become the BRID began in 1903 with the Grand Forks Cattle Company which became the Southern Alberta Land Company.
-Construction actually began in 1909 at the main diversion on the Bow River near Carseland.
-After delays caused by financial difficulties and the outbreak of the First World War, the comany was amalgimated with the Alberta Land Company and Canadian Wheatlands to become The Canada Land and Irrigation Company (CL&IC) in 1917.
+The concept for what was to eventually become the Bow River Irrigation District began in 1903 with the Grand Forks Cattle Company which became the Southern Alberta Land Company.
+Construction began in 1909 at the main diversion on the Bow River near Carseland.
+After delays caused by financial difficulties and the outbreak of the First World War, the company was amalgamated with the Alberta Land Company and Canadian Wheatlands to become The Canada Land and Irrigation Company (CL&IC) in 1917.

 The first delivery of water took place in 1920.
 By 1921, 9,400 acres (3,804 hectares) were being irrigated.
 The acreage under water had increased to 30,000 acres (12,141 hectares) by 1930.

 The Canadian Government purchased all the land and assets of the CL&IC in 1950 and turned control over to the Prairie Farm Rehabilitation Administration (P.F.R.A.)
 In 1968, the Bow River Irrigation District was created and took over the Bow River Development Crown Corporation in the Enchant area.
 In 1974 the BRID was expanded when the federally owned Bow River Project at Vauxhall and Hays was amalgamated with the BRID.